 State Educational Institutions

-Yachad Modiin includes six pre-schools for 3-5 year olds, a primary school for grades 1-6, and a high school for grades 7-12.
+Yachad Modiin includes seven pre-schools for 3-5 year olds, a primary school for grades 1-6, and a high school for grades 7-12.

 Yachad Modiin High School

 Founded in 2005, Yachad Modiin High School is the largest school in the country that incorporates religious and secular students learning together.
 Yachad serves students with different Jewish identities (Orthodox, Conservative, Reform, secular, traditional, mixed), and from a range of ethnic and socio-economic backgrounds.
 The school encourages dialogue, with a belief in an educational system that bridges between world-views.
 The goal of the school is to enhance the student's identity based on his or her family's background, while at the same time upholding acceptance and legitimacy of "the other."
 Students are educated to take responsibility for and become involved in their community.
 In 2015 Yachad Modiin received the prestigious National Prize for Education, given annually to one high school in recognition for its high standard of excellence in all areas of education.
 In addition, the school has also been chosen as one of the top ten schools advocating values in education.